Stress

 Addressing chronic stress through effective management strategies is crucial for maintaining overall health and preventing these stress-related conditions.
 We’ll talk more about solutions soon.

-Do you experience adrenal fatigue?
+Do You Have Symptoms of Burnout or HPA-Axis Dysregulation?
+Do you experience persistent fatigue, burnout, or difficulty recovering from stress?
 You’ll have a better chance of defeating a fungal or bacterial infection if you rebuild your exhausted and worn-out stress mechanism.
 Click on the link and read the article on adrenal fatigue, it’s comprehensive and contains everything you’ll ever need to know about it.

 Perhaps you previously treated your yeast infection (or SIBO) and made a partial recovery but not a full one.
 Perhaps you experience relapses frequently, recover, and then fall ill once more.